-Temporary flight restrictions (TFRs) remain in place over the fires.
+Closures: There is a temporary area closure in place for the Devils Knob Complex.
+For additional information see: Umpqua National Forest-Alerts and Notices.
+A Temporary flight restriction (TFR) remains in place over the fires.
+The TFR is valid through October 18.
 TFR violations can disrupt aerial firefighting operations and may force fire managers to ground essential aircraft.
 Wildfires are a no-fly zone for unauthorized aircraft, including drones.
-If you fly, we can’t. http://knowbeforeyoufly.org.
+If you fly, we can’t. . http://knowbeforeyoufly.org.

-Videos of daily operational briefings and occasional community meetings can be seen by clicking on this link: YouTube.
+Videos of operational briefings and occasional community meetings can be seen by clicking on this link: YouTube.

 Hunting: Getting ready for your big hunt?
 Know before you go!
 There are numerous forest closures related to the wildfires that have impacted the state this summer.
 Check out the forest closures relating to the Devils Knob Complex and other fires that might impact your hunting trip:

-https://nifc.maps.arcgis.com/apps/webappviewer/index.html?id=52a8f61ef92642139deb161c0b0831aaAfter to navigate to the site, in the upper right is a button to show the legend.
+https://nifc.maps.arcgis.com/apps/webappviewer/index.html?id=52a8f61ef92642139deb161c0b0831aa After you navigate to the site, in the upper right is a button to show the legend.
 As you zoom in on the map, you will see the Wildlife Management Units, Fire Evacuation Areas, and Emergency Fire Closures.

 If using a cell phone to view this page, you can click on the words directly below to view those topics.

 |Date of Origin||Tuesday August 03rd, 2021 approx. 08:00 AM|